MethodsDev/LongReadAlignmentAssembler/README.md

 >No novel isoform detection is performed.
 All original gene_id and transcript_ids are retained in the final output, including those with no evidence of expression (0 reads and 0 TPM).

 >If using with reads that are not PacBio HiFi and have error rates that are > 2%, use the --LowFi parameter.
 By default, any read alignments with <98% identity are ignored.

+## Isoform ID and/or Quant for single cell analyses

+When using LRAA with single cell data, it's required that the cell barcodes and UMIs are encoded as 'CB' and 'XM' annotations, respectively, in the minimap2 aligned bam file.

+Run LRAA in (pseudo)bulk mode (only current execution mode).
+Once LRAA completes, one of the output files will be a '*.tracking' file that includes read assignments and incorporates the cell barcode and UMI tags.

+To construct a cell-by-transcript expression matrix, run the included script:

+    util/sc/singlecell_tracking_to_sparse_matrix.R --tracking LRAA.tracking --output_prefix sample_name

+The resulting sparse matrix can be used with tools such as [Seurat](https://satijalab.org/seurat/) for single cell analyses.